matipuig/docker-nginx-certbot-template/README.md

 ### Applications

 - If you use something like Node, do NOT use a process manager like pm2 to restart it all the time.
 It's better to exit the application with the error exit code and leave the restarting decision to docker-compose.
-If you need pm2 to run different processes at the same time, look if they shouldn't be different containers.
+If you need pm2 to run different processes at the same time, look if they shouldn't be in different containers.
 - If you need a database, do NOT use the root user.
 Use an user with less privileges instead.
 - Even if the apps takes care of themselves against brute force, DOS, etc., you should protect your application with a reverse proxy.
 A reverse proxy like nginx will let you add security layers to specific sections of your app, and also centralize the security.
 The main part where the app should take care of security is in headers (if it doesn't, use the reverse proxy), because it's the app who wknows its CSP, frame options, etc.